caseywdunn/docker-smrtlink/readme.md

-# smrtlink dockerfile
+# SMRT Link Dockerfile

 *This is a work in progress.
 It might not work yet.*

-This respository contains everything needed to get PacBio SMRTLink software running in a Docker container.
-The SMRTLink download and documentation are available from PacBio at http://www.pacb.com/support/software-downloads/ .
-The Dockerfile presented here builds a Docker container that has a running copy of the software.
-You don't need to download anything from here, just make sure you have a system that meets the minimum requirements and execute the commands below to build and run the container.
+This repository contains everything needed to get PacBio [SMRT Link software](http://www.pacb.com/support/software-downloads/) running in a [Docker container](https://www.docker.com/what-docker).
+The [Dockerfile](https://docs.docker.com/engine/reference/builder/) presented here builds a Docker image that contains SMRT Link.
+You don't need to download anything from here, just make sure you have a system that meets the minimum requirements and execute the commands below to build an image and run the container.

 ## Host system